American Soldier's Watches During Vietnam & The Olongapo Bracelets

 We were not a Grateful Nation when the soldiers returned home from Vietnam.
 This hurt many of our veterans grinding in a lot of the emotional turmoil they got from being in battle deeper, compounding and delaying the healing process.

-Dining with a Father of a friend recently, it is through his watch that I am coming to realize who he is, what he went through, and why he is who he is today.
+Dining with the father of a friend recently, it is through his watch that I am coming to realize who he is, what he went through, and why he is who he is today.

 Sources: